akagire/akagire/README.md

 ### Hi All 👋

-I'm Akagire Seal（あかぎれ しぃる） in Sendai Japan🇯🇵.
+I'm Takuya Eguchi in Sendai Japan🇯🇵.

 I do markup HTML, write CSS and code JavaScript.